aexol-studio/deenruv/docs/docs/reference/typescript-api/common/injector.md

 The Injector wraps the underlying Nestjs `ModuleRef`, allowing injection of providers known to the application's dependency injection container.
-This is intended to enable the injection of services into objects which exist outside of the Nestjs module system, e.g. the various Strategies which can be supplied in the VendureConfig.
+This is intended to enable the injection of services into objects which exist outside of the Nestjs module system, e.g. the various Strategies which can be supplied in the DeenruvConfig.

 ```ts title="Signature"
 class Injector {